-Mobility brings many benefits to the workplace, enhancing employee productivity by allowing employees to work anywhere and anytime.
+Mobility brings many benefits to the workplace, enhancing employee productivity by allowing employees to work anywhere and at anytime.
 Although, with this enhanced productivity comes the threat of reduced security and greater corporate responsibility, which is where mobile device management (MDM) comes in.
 Here are six reasons your business needs MDM:

 1. ENHANCED SECURITY